 Tournament travel varies, depending on the tournament.
-There's sort of a "tier" system, per se:

-LOCALS - there are eight tournaments on the "local" circuit (PBCFL), all on a Saturday (one each in September, October, November, December, January, February, March, and April).
-Most, if not all, will be within Palm Beach County or Martin County.
+There's sort of a "tier" system: LOCALS - there are seven tournaments on the "local" circuit (PBCFL), all on a Saturday (one each in September, October, November, December, January, February, and April).
+When inperson, most, if not all, will be within Palm Beach County or Martin County.
 Travel for these is essentially "on your own" - car pooling, parental driving, or student driving (ONLY within county boundaries, and ONLY if that's allowed by the parents), with ALL required paperwork on file.

-Tournaments are "all-day" affairs; students need to be on the host school campus by 7:30 a.m. that day (on-site registration shuts down at 7:45 a.m., and rounds start at 8 a.m. prompt!), and the awards ceremony will usually be over by 4:30 p.m.
+Tournaments are "all-day" affairs; students need to be on the host school campus or logged in to the online platform by 7:30 a.m. that day (on-site registration shuts down at 7:45 a.m., and rounds start at 8 a.m. prompt!), and the awards ceremony will usually be over by 4:30 p.m.

 In early February is the Florida Forensic League Macaw regional qualifier, where students have the opportunity to advance to the state championship tournament the first weekend in March.
-There is also a "novice state championship" tournament hosted by the FFL in April, where first-year debaters compete.
+There is also a novice state championship tournament hosted by the FFL in April, where first-year debaters compete.